Contents

 - Choose adventure stories or folktales inspired by fire, stars, or the night sky.

-- Use a torch or lantern for a cozy, storytelling glow.
+- Use a torch or lantern for a cosy, storytelling glow.

 - Encourage your child to invent their own Bonfire Night story to share with the family.